lastcastleofbowser/fpl-playground-new/plan.md

 11. Add a column to show all your current players beside the fixture ticker next to their relvant team
     - must take in player id
     - must pull data from manager API
+12. turn the fixture into a component from its own file